This recipe for Peach Cobbler with Brown Sugar is the perfect peach dessert to celebrate any occasion—big or small.

 - My baking time was 35 minutes.
 Please remember that all ovens are calibrated differently, so if yours is not done at 40 minutes, continue to bake until the top is golden brown and the cobbler is set in the middle.

-- Serve this Peach Cobbler with Brown Sugar Crumble sprinkled with powdered sugar, whipped cream and ice cream.
+- Serve this Peach Cobbler with Brown Sugar Crumble sprinkled with powdered sugar, whipped cream or ice cream.

 Storage Tips